-Under all methods of voting, the following general principles will apply in conducting the election -

-(a) One (1) Candidate
+Under all methods of voting, the following general principles will apply in conducting the election - a.
+One (1) Candidate b.
+Two (2) Candidates

-• If only one (1) nomination is received, that Councillor will be declared elected unopposed as Mayor for the ensuing 2 years.
+If only one (1) nomination is received, that Councillor will be declared elected unopposed as Mayor for the ensuing 2 years.